bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 // We want to call them in a chain like this:
 // fetchUser -> parseUser -> storage.setUser

-// But we can't do it now, because the output of one function
+// But we can't do it now because the output of one function
-// doesn't match the input type of the next function.
+// doesn't match the input type of the following function.
 //
 // The `fetchUser` function returns `Result<UserDTO, FetchUserError>`,
 // but `parseUser` needs just `UserDTO`.